-This week’s photo shows me beside the Ernest Hemingway statue outside the bull-ring in Pamplona.
+June 23rd 2017 (Day 46) This week’s photo shows me beside the Ernest Hemingway statue outside the bull-ring in Pamplona.
 I had cycled roughly 3,000 km to get to Pamplona and I was roughly at the halfway point on this year’s Tour de Travoy.
 It was Hemingway that put Pamplona on the map when he went to the San Fermin festival here in 1923 and later wrote about the Running of the Bulls in his book The Sun Never Sets (Fiesta).
 Hemingway was arguably the greatest writer of the 20th Century and certainly lived life to the full.
 He traveled the world at a time when there were no jet airplanes and lived in Paris, Venice, Florida and even Cuba during his life.
 He had a wonderful easy to read style of writing that reflected his personality.
 His books often had an historical background like the Spanish Civil War in For Whom The Bells Toll or Castro’s revolution in Cuba in The Old Man and the Sea.
 I like to think there is a little of Hemingway in my own writing on the Tour de Travoy.
 We are 2 totally different characters in that Hemingway was more of a bull and I am more of a bear.
 But we share a common interest in writing about the places we traveled to and what we encountered there.
 Hemingway was a wonderful writer and could paint pictures with his words and prose.
 Compared to him, I am a terrible writer and that is one reason why there are so many photos on this website.
-But Hemingway, like myself, was a halfway house type of guy never staying too long in the one place so where better to mark the milestone of reaching the halfway point on this year’s Tour than beside his statue in one of the cities he loved the most.
+But Hemingway was also a halfway house type of guy never staying too long in the one place so where better to mark the milestone of reaching the halfway point on this year’s Tour than beside his statue in one of the cities he loved the most.

 Travoy leaving Camping Iratxe.